Clickatell is the Recommended Premium Business SMS Provider

-Most Australian’s are use a provider from a local telco firm such as Telstra, Vodafone and Optus.
-These networks cover most of Australia a deliver messages within seconds.
-Most SMS providers though don’t use these networks though due to the higher delivery fees.
-Rather they use grey networks that are often overseas.
-These networks still have a relatively high deliverability but messages can be delayed by minutes to hours, can have limitations when it comes to large volumes and in some cases may have a failure to deliver.
+A number of of Australian organisations have engaged a SMS provider with most using one of Australian reliable telecommunication carriers such as Telstra, Vodafone and Optus.
+These networks cover most of Australia territory and will deliver messages within matter of seconds or minutes at the latest.
+However, there are a number of Australian SMS providers who do not use these networks due to their higher delivery fees.
+Rather they use hybrid networks that come from overseas carriers.
+The typical example is Clickatell whose offices are not in Australia.
+These networks still have a relatively high deliverable level but one must be aware that their text messages can be delayed by minutes to hours.
+This can have limitations when it comes to large volumes and in some cases may have a failure to deliver.

-A business that needs all their messages to be delivered within seconds should consider the more expensive premium network providers such as those above.
+A business that needs all their messages to be delivered within seconds needs to seriously consider the more expensive premium network providers such as mentioned above.
 An example could be a internet service provider who has a password reminder service via SMS.
 In these circumstances customers would need the SMS almost instantly so they can recover their password.
 The other key reason a premium SMS network provider should be considered is if you need 100% of your messages to be delivered.
-If the SMS messages for example are been sent out with confidential information that the receive will urgently need, then a premium provider is a must.
+If the text messages are to be sent out with confidential information that the receive will urgently need, then a premium provider is again a must.

-Cheap SMS providers are suitable for all the other business who still want reliability but it’s not as critical.
-A perfect example may be a dentist who is looking to adopt an SMS reminder service for his/her customers.
+If the business still want reliability but it’s not as critical than there is more flexibility in choosing a business SMS provider.
+A perfect example may be a dentist who is looking to adopt an SMS reminder service for his/her patients.
 In these circumstances the reminder messages are important but if they are delayed by a few minutes or if 1 in 1,000 was not delivered it wouldn’t have a real impact.
-The price differences between using a cheap SMS company vs a premium one (especially for low volume clients) will be substantial so there is little point paying for a premium service that you don’t really need.
+The price differences between using a cheap SMS company versus a premium one (especially for low volume clients) will be substantial so there is little point paying for a premium service that you don’t really need.